colindavey/k8/docs/VPN_README.md

 Finally, create a pull request to check in the modified `wg0.conf` file.

-The master server now has IP address 100.64.0.1 on the WireGuard network.
+The user can now access the master server at 100.64.0.1 on the WireGuard network.

 ## 4. Have the user create a client configuration

 The client configuration consists of the following text, with the users unique number replacing the `XXX` after `Address`, and with their actual private key replacing `<private key here>`.

 ```
 [Interface]